 The first step in identifying the appropriate category of review is determining if the proposed activity meets the Federal definition of research with human subjects.
 All submissions are evaluated and those that don’t meet the definition are considered to be Excluded.
 This means the proposed activity doesn’t fall under the scope of the HSRO and researchers aren’t required to adhere to the Code of Federal Regulations relating to the protection of human subjects.

 This most often happens when a proposed activity is a quality improvement activity, or “practice” instead of research.
-These non-research activities are usually intended to identify and control specific problems or improve programs or services, for example, a survey about handheld devices from ITS or focus groups about what kinds of activities should be offered through the health center.
+These non-research activities are usually intended to identify and control specific problems or improve programs or services, for example, a survey about handheld devices used on campus from ITS or focus groups about what kinds of activities should be offered through the health center.
 Practice includes interventions that are expected to enhance the well-being of a person through diagnosis or treatment and are not intended to provide generalizable results.

 Research activities that (1) present no more than minimal risk* to human subjects and (2) involve only procedures listed in one or more of the categories below may be reviewed by the IRB through the expedited review procedure.